TheJacksonLaboratory/diachromatic/docs/mapping.rst

 .. figure:: img/fragment_size_selfligated.png
     :align: center

+Diachromatic uses a self-ligation threshold T\ :sub:`2`.
-Within Diachromatic, outward pointing read pairs for which the calculated size of the self-ligating fragment d\ :sub:`s` is smaller than the specified threshold T\ :sub:`2` are categorized as self-ligated pairs.
+Outward pointing read pairs for which the calculated size d\ :sub:`s` of the underlying self-ligated fragment is smaller than this threshold are are categorized as self-ligated pairs.

 Categorization of read pairs
 ----------------------------